-Microsoft has released Local Administrator Password Solution.
-LAPs will provide a solution to the issue of using a common local account with an identical password on every Windows computer in a domain, by setting up a random, different password for the common local administrator account on every computer in the domain.
+Local Administrator Password Solution or LAPs will provide a solution to the issue of using a common local account with an identical password on every Windows computer in a domain, by setting up a random, different password for the common local administrator account on every computer in the domain.

 Local Administrator Password Solution

-This solution automatically manages local administrator password on domain joined computers, so that the password is:
+This solution automatically manages local administrator passwords on domain-joined computers, so that the password is:

 - Unique on each managed computer